Setting Up a Development Environment

 Copy the standalone test project

 The standalone test project is maintained to make it easier for people to document a test run.
-You are welcome to use this project when working on simple_deploy
+You are welcome to use this project when working on django-simple-deploy.

 Make sure the test project works